enverbey/OOP/README.md

 ## Upcoming Updates 🚀

+A new folder will be added between **October 14-20**, focusing on the introduction to OOP.
+Stay tuned for more updates!

+## Recent Updates 🆕
-Please note that a `tr` folder (for Turkish content) will be added to the `Java-Basics` section soon.
-Stay tuned!
+10.10.2024: We are excited to announce that the `tr` folder (for Turkish content) has been added to the `Java-Basics` section!
+You can now find resources and examples in Turkish alongside the English materials.

 ## 🌟 Support by Giving a Star!